sophgdn/SignBot/README.md

 # SignBot
-A chatbot that uses LUIS to process natural language and turn it into Australian Sign Language
+A chatbot created using LUIS Microsoft machine learning to turn natural language speech into Australian Sign Language.
+The chat bot then uses this translation to send the user their message as it would look and sound in sign language.